fpirotti/lasPhotoCamSIM/README.md

       	${LINKER} ${BITS} ${COPTS} lasHemisphericSIM.o -llas   -o $@ ${LIBS} ${LASLIBS} $(INCLUDE) $(LASINCLUDE)

-You should be able then to run successfully **"make lasHemisphericSIM"** in the directory and this creates the executable.
+You should be able then to run successfully the command **"make lasHemisphericSIM"** in the directory and this creates the executable.

-For **windows** the MingW co
+### WINDOWS

+Use  the MingW compiler chain and follow the steps like in linux.